Weimax Wines & Spirits

 The white wine of this property is highly regarded by those who appreciate Sauvignon Blanc.
 In fact, the white wine vineyards are about 90% Sauvignon Blanc, 5% Sauvignon Gris and the rest Sémillon.

-The 2004 is striking and intense.
+The 2014 is striking and intense.
 We're big fans.
-Too bad it costs so much or we'd drink with regularly.
-But if you need a spiffy bottle for a fancy menu, especially seafood, do consider this.
+It used to be more affordable and we'd put it on the dinner table to impress our friends.
+Now it costs so much that it's a bit of a splurge, but one we make occasionally.
+If you need a spiffy bottle for a fancy menu, especially seafood, do consider this.
 It's superb.

 Currently in stock: